-At around 6 months old you’ll start to notice that your baby is becoming increasingly more socially interactive.
-As your baby continues to grow and develop they will be using more ways to communicate.
-You’ll notice them making a range of different noises, pointing, gesturing, understanding routines, a range of simple words and different activities.
+At around 6 months old you’ll start to notice that your baby is becoming more socially interactive.
+As your baby continues to grow and develop they'll be using more ways to communicate.
+You’ll notice them making a range of different noises, pointing, gesturing and understanding routines, a range of simple words and different activities.

-It is important to remember that every baby is different and your baby’s speech will develop differently to the way others babies' speech develops.
-This does not mean that there is anything wrong but just highlights the uniqueness of every baby.
+It's important to remember that every baby is different and your baby’s speech will develop differently to others babies.
+This doesn't mean there's anything wrong, it just highlights the uniqueness of every baby.

 - Babbling loudly, using a range of syllables like ba-ba, ga ga and da-da.
-Your baby may not be using ma-ma but this is not unusual so please do not do not get upset.
-Many mums report that this is usually the last to come!
+Your baby may not be using ma-ma, but this is not unusual so please don't get upset.
+Many mums report this is usually the last to come.

 Making a wide range of different noises